 Long-term success in implementing Industrial IoT will be dependent on a company’s ability to handle the snowballing amounts of sensor data being created.
 A growing number of firms are discovering that traditional relational database systems are proving inadequate in handling these volumes; this inadequacy is reflected in the significantly increased spend on license fees, infrastructure, and operating costs.
 By turning to the high-performance, low latency technology provided by Kx, industrial firms can make use of its combination of in-memory processing of streaming and historical data, efficient columnar design, and highly-integrated query language to supercharge their legacy systems with the fastest analytics engine on the market.
 We are currently working, amongst others, with:

 - Aston Martin Red Bull Racing as an innovation partner where our technology’s first deployment is for the analysis of wind tunnel data, a critical element in the development of faster, more competitive F1 cars

 - a Fortune 500 engineering solutions company within precision manufacturing to incorporate Kx technology into the next version of its fault detection product range from improved performance and scalability

-Powered by the world’s fastest time-series in-memory and columnar database, Kx is able to handle millions of events and measurements per second, gigabytes to petabytes of historical data, with nanosecond resolution, more efficiently and cost-effectively than any available alternatives — thus accelerating your evolution into IIoT.
+Powered by the world’s fastest time-series in-memory and columnar database, Kx can handle millions of events and measurements per second, gigabytes to petabytes of historical data, with nanosecond resolution, more efficiently and cost-effectively than any available alternatives — thus accelerating your evolution into IIoT.

 The basis for Kx Technology is a unique integrated platform which includes a high-performance historical time-series columnar database called kdb+, an in-memory compute engine, and a real-time streaming processor all unified with an expressive query and programming language called q.
 Designed from the start for extreme scale, and running on industry standard servers, the kdb+ database has been proven to solve complex problems faster than any of its competitors.LEARN MORE